grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -distributor.ingestion-tenant-shard-size
 [ingestion_tenant_shard_size: <int> | default = 0]

-# List of metric relabel configurations.
-Note that in most situations, it is
+# [experimental] List of metric relabel configurations.
+Note that in most
-# more effective to use metrics relabeling directly in the Prometheus server,
+# situations, it is more effective to use metrics relabeling directly in the
-# e.g. remote_write.write_relabel_configs.
+# Prometheus server, e.g. remote_write.write_relabel_configs.
 [metric_relabel_configs: <relabel_config...> | default = ]

 # The maximum number of active series per user, across the cluster before